onqtam/headjack/src/concerns.md

 The limiting factor: data processing & computation

+data problem: separate sets of indexes from different infrastructure companies? in case someone is spammy and infra company X doesn't want to work with them?
+We can still have some sort of federated queries.

 Todo: how to combat brigading?
 Concern: might not be able to do it because not a single system

 not all business models translate easily: